baiyun-jing/gwe/content/posts/admit_coffee_18.md

 ---
 author: "Harvard GWE"
-date: 2019-04-01
+date: 2018-04-04
-linktitle: Coffee Hour with Admits
+linktitle: Coffee Hour with Admits (2018)
-title: Coffee Hour with Admits
+title: Coffee Hour with Admits (2018)
-description: "Come talk with recent admits to the Harvard economics program on April 1 from 5:00-6:00pm in the Littauer 3rd floor lounge."
+description: "Come talk with recent admits to the Harvard economics program on April 4 from 5:00-6:00pm in the Littauer 3rd floor lounge."
 weight: 10
 ---

-Prospective Harvard PhD students will be visiting the economics department April 1-2 for "visit days"!
-Harvard Visit days are packed with meetings with Professors and students, in which people discuss anything from research interests to Cambridge housing.
-GWE and the diversity and inclusion group are hosting a coffee hour for women and members of minority groups on Monday **April 1 5:00–6:00pm in the Littauer Hanson-Mason room**.

-We'll be mingling and enjoying light refreshments, so please feel free to drop by even if you can't stay for the full hour.
+All women grad students, please stop by the Littauer 3rd floor lounge to meet the women new admits and chat about the department and the program in an informal setting.

+Coffee and Formaggio Kitchen cheese platter will be provided. *Thanks to Erica for organizing!*